Foreskin Man: Accusations of anti-semitism

 In the second issue of the comic, Foreskin Man attends a brit milah and battles a "Monster Mohel".
-(Brit milah refers to a Jewish circumcision ceremony, while mohel refers to a Jewish ritual circumciser.)
+The portrayal of Jews in the series as nebbish, predatory, and feminine directly contrasts with the portrayal of Foreskin Man as blond, blue-eyed, muscled, and masculine.
 This imagery drew criticism from both sides of the circumcision debate.
 Abby Porth of the Jewish Community Relations Council called the comic "deeply alarming" and pointed out that "Monster Mohel" was portrayed in a way that resembled images used by the Nazis in anti-Semitic propaganda.
 The American Civil Liberties Union of Northern California argued in an amicus brief against the ban that Foreskin Man was evidence that the initiative was actually motivated by anti-Semitism.
 Nancy Appel of the Anti-Defamation League stated that the comic had "polarized and isolated, and that people who may have been willing to hear their side are just disgusted".

 In addition to being denounced by defenders of circumcision, Foreskin Man was also criticized by activists against the practice.
 Lloyd Schofield, the leader of the initiative to place the circumcision ban on the ballot, called the comic "a distraction at best", described it as "inflammatory and 180 degrees different from the direction we want to go in", and had wanted Hess to remove it from MGMBill.org.

 In response to criticism, Hess asserted that his comic did not focus on Judaism; rather, it dealt with a variety of settings and circumcisers including circumcisions performed by doctors, religious circumcisions, and tribal circumcisions.
+When questioned about Foreskin Man's coloring, Hess responded that "Foreskin Man’s blond hair, blue eyes, and fair skin reflects my own German heritage.
+I see absolutely no reason to be ashamed of that."